How can I take a screenshot?

 A screenshot is a picture of your computer screen that you can take and save on your computer.
 Screenshots are useful if you want to show someone exactly what you can see on your screen.

-On your keyboard, press the Windows +Print Screen (Prt Scr) key combination.
-A screenshot of the entire screen is taken.
+- On your keyboard, press the Print Screen (Prt Scr) key to take a screenshot of your entire desktop.
 To take a screenshot of an active window, press the Alt+Print Screen (Prt Scr) key combination.
-The screenshots are automatically saved in your Screenshots folder.

 The easiest way to take a screenshot is to press the Print Screen (Prt Scr) key on your keyboard.
 This will take an image you can then paste into your graphics software and save as a file.
 The Prt Scr key will take a screenshot of your entire screen.
 To take a screenshot of an active window, press the Alt+Prt Scr key combination.